 You may be feeling uncertain about your finances and beginning to think you could use some help from a financial advisor, or you may be currently working with a financial advisor but you are feeling ignored or unhappy with the services you receive.
-In honor of Financial Planning Month, which admittedly is not a well known or popular thing, it will be helpful to shed some light on how to find and select a financial planner or financial advisor who is the best fit for you.
+But where do you begin to find an advisor who is a good fit for you, and who do you trust with your hard-earned money?
+It will be helpful to shed some light on how to find and select a financial planner or financial advisor who is the best fit for you.

-> Areas of Financial Planning
+Areas of Financial Planning

 Financial planning is a multi-step process which identifies where a person is currently with their finances, what their goals are over the short term and the longer term, and the steps needed to reach those goals.
 It is a highly individualized process which looks at all aspects of the person’s financial life, including risk management, cash flow and budgeting, estate planning, taxes, and investments.